RonTrace/lifeline/README.md

    - Provide references to relevant files and code segments
    - Log any planned changes without modifying the codebase

+### 3. Execute Expert Response - "lifeline read"

+When you want to execute the expert's recommendations:

+1. Type "**lifeline read**" in your AI code helper chat
+2. Your local AI will:
+   - Find the most recent _lifeline-response file in the _lifeline folder
+   - Follow the directions outlined in that file step by step
+   - Execute any recommended changes or improvements

-For both commands, you can paste your clipboard into your AI code helper chat or read the generated file directly.
+For all commands, you can paste your clipboard into your AI code helper chat or read the generated file directly.

 ## Installation